Best Life Insurance Riders to Recommend Across Different Life Stages

 Long-Term Care or Chronic Illness Riders

 Long-term care costs continue to rise nationwide.
 Riders that allow clients to use life insurance benefits to cover care needs are in high demand.
 These riders can protect retirement assets and reduce reliance on family members for caregiving.
-Pre-retirees often respond well to real-life examples of how expensive long-term care can become.
+Pre-retirees respond well to real-life examples of how expensive long-term care can become.

 Return of Premium Rider for Term Insurance